 As a web designer and photographer, how do I use Ecosia?

 I have Ecosia installed in my browsers as my default search engine.
 I use this sustainable search engine for simple, everyday searches.
 That could be about a WordPress plugin or the review of a Canon lens.
+In the process, I see my climate impact reflected daily in the seed counter.

 Conclusion